✔ We get your team working in Cameroon

 ✔ We ensure 100% compliance for your business

 Africa HR Solutions flawlessly delivers employer of record services for clients that need to employ workers and operate payroll without first setting up a branch office or subsidiary in Cameroon.
-Your candidates are hired through Africa HR Solutions Cameroon PEO in accordance with local labor laws and can be on-boarded in a few days instead of the months it typically requires.
+Your candidates are hired through Africa HR Solutions Cameroon Employer of Record (EOR Cameroon) in accordance with local labor laws and can be on-boarded in a few days instead of the months it typically requires.
 The new employee is assigned to work on your staff, working on your organization’s behalf just as if he or she was your worker.

 As always, we guarantee 100% compliance for your business in Africa.